"Speak slower human, come on!"

 Dogs were exposed to command words (e.g., "sit," "come"), while researchers observed their responses.
 Humans, on the other hand, listened to streams of words and gave feedback on how clear and understandable they found the speech.

-It was found that both species did neural tracking of speech, with differences in the frequency bands involved: humans showed better tracking in syllables, while dogs primarily tracked in words.
+There were differences, though: humans showed better tracking in syllables, while dogs primarily tracked in words.
 This suggests that humans track speech at the syllable level, while dogs focus on word-level tracking.

 Interestingly, the way dogs respond to human speech suggested that human vocal production has adapted to match dogs’ auditory capacities.
 This finding supports the hypothesis that human speech evolved to be more comprehensible to dogs, indicating a co-evolution of communication patterns.

-Dogs’ vocal (dog-talk) rhythm is slower than humans', with their natural vocalization rate centered around 2 Hz.
+Dogs’ vocal (dog-talk) rhythm is slower than humans, with their natural vocalization rate centered around 2 Hz.
 This slower rhythm is consistent with the vocalization system of other non-human animals.

 The study proposes that this slow rhythm may be the best for human-to-dog communication, with humans adjusting speech rate to align more closely with the dog's auditory system, enhancing effective communication.

 In conclusion, this study shows that dogs and humans process sound patterns differently over time, highlighting unique ways their brains handle speech and vocal cues.
-While both species process speech differently, humans may have adapted their speech to better align with dogs’ neural capabilities, potentially strengthening interspecies communication.

 About the scientific paper: